3rd Army (RSFSR): First formation

-Second Formation
+Second formation

-On July 20, 1918 the 3rd Army was created a second time from the detachments of the so-called north-Ural-Siberian front.
+On July 20, 1918, the 3rd Army was created a second time from the detachments of the so-called north-Ural-Siberian front.
 It was part of the Eastern Front.

 It operated in the region of Perm, Yekaterinburg and Ishim against parts of the rebellious Czechoslovak Legion and White Guards units.

 It participated in the Zlatoust-Chelyabinsk (July 1918), Yekaterinburg (Aug.-Sept.
 1918) and Perm operations.
-After a hard battle, in which it suffered great losses, the 3rd Army was forced to abandone Perm on December 24, 1918.
+After a hard battle, in which it suffered great losses, the 3rd Army was forced to abandon Perm on December 24, 1918.

 After restoring its fighting capabilities, the 3rd Army conquered a number of settlements in February 1919 and stopped the enemy's offensive on the Vyatka River.
 In May–July 1919, it participated in the Counteroffensive of the Eastern front and retook Perm on July 1, 1919.
 Later in the year it also participated in the Petropavlovsk and Omsk offensive operations.

 On January 15, 1920, the 3rd Army was temporarily transferred to the labour force and renamed the 1st Revolutionary Labour Army, within the framework of the economic policy of military communism.

-Third Formation
+Third formation

-A new 3rd Army was created on June 11, 1920 by the command of the Western front from the troops of the southern group of the 15th Army, during the Soviet-Polish war.
+A new 3rd Army was created on June 11, 1920, by the command of the Western front from the troops of the southern group of the 15th Army, during the Soviet-Polish war.

 The 3rd Army fought against the Poles around Dokshytsy and Parafyanovo (June–July), and participated in the July operation 1920.
 During the Battle of Warsaw (1920), if fought on the Central Front between Kock and Brody.
 In September, it was fought in the area of Druskininkai and Ashmyany, and was defeated in the Battle of the Niemen River.
 In November–December, it acted against the Bulak-Balakhovich detachments in Belarus.

 On December 31, 1920, the 3rd Army was disbanded and merged with the 16 th Army.